rotto32/cascadiajs_notes/README.md

 #### Notes:
 Senior front end engineer at Slack.

-Slack was launched in 2014 with Handlebars and Smarty, jQuery, nultiple process for workspaces (ie more CPU usage for more workspaces).
+Slack was launched in 2014 with Handlebars and Smarty, jQuery, multiple process for workspaces (ie more CPU usage for more workspaces).

 2017 migrated to React.